Skip to content

 v1.1 - Version 1.1 of the script is available!
 Hooray!

-• The dashboard has been revamped and now includes:
+• The Dashboard has been redesigned and now offers:

-• An IP scanner for the local network (similar to routers, but more practical and faster)
+• An IP scanner for the local network (similar to routers, only more practical and faster)

 • An overview of configured programs in docker-compose and programs.json

-• Home Assistant receives an addon function.
-This allows automatic updates of community integrations - similar to HACS, but simpler and without linking to a GitHub account.
+• Home Assistant receives an Addon function.
+This allows community integrations to be automatically updated — similar to HACS, but simpler and without linking a GitHub account.

 • The script is now available on GitHub — contributions are welcome.

-• You are currently reading the new documentation.
+• You are reading the new documentation right now.

 Breaking Changes

-1. Remove and stop the ei23 Docker container from the Docker-Compose.
+1. Delete and stop the ei23 Docker container from the Docker-Compose.

 docker stop ei23